| Oracle® Database Net Services Reference 11g Release 2 (11.2) Part Number E10835-01 |

 To specify the transportation timeout duration in seconds for a client to establish an Oracle Net connection to an Oracle Database.

-This parameter is put under the DESCRIPTION
+This parameter is put under the DESCRIPTION parameter.

 Usage Notes

-parameter specifies the time, in seconds, for a client to establish a TCP connection to the database server.
+The TRANSPORT_CONNECT_TIMEOUT parameter specifies the time, in seconds, for a client to establish a TCP connection to the database server.
 The default value is 60 seconds.

-description, and each IP address that a host name is mapped.
-The TRANSPORT_CONNECT_TIMEOUT
+The timeout interval is applicable for each ADDRESS in an ADDRESS_LIST description, and each IP address that a host name is mapped.
+The TRANSPORT_CONNECT_TIMEOUT parameter is equivalent to the sqlnet.ora parameter TCP.CONNECT_TIMEOUT, and overrides it.

 Example